-1 The objective of the session is to update EFRAG TEG on the feedback received on the outreach activities on the IASB's discussion paper1 (DP) Business Combinations: Disclosures, Goodwill and Impairment and EFRAG's Draft Comment Letter ('DCL').
+1 The objective of the session is to update EFRAG TEG on the feedback received on the outreach activities on the IASB's discussion paper (DP) Business Combinations: Disclosures, Goodwill and Impairment and EFRAG's Draft Comment Letter ('DCL').

-Outreach activities completed until 20 November 2020
+Outreach activities completed until 9 December 2020

 - 2 EFRAG has engaged in various outreach activities to ensure getting responses from as wide a range of constituents as possible.
-Activities concluded include the following: - a) Field test with four preparers (conducted by the IASB); - b) Survey interviews with 12 preparers as an alternative or in addition to filling out the surveys issued by EFRAG; - c) Presentations to EFRAG Working Groups: EFRAG API, User Panel, EFRAG FIWG, EFRAG IAWG and CFSS; - d) Presentations at closed meetings with national standard setters or with industry or user organisations;
+Activities concluded include the following: - a) Field test with four preparers (conducted by the IASB); - b) Survey interviews with 12 preparers as an alternative or in addition to filling out the surveys issued by EFRAG; - c) Presentations to EFRAG Working Groups: EFRAG API, User Panel, EFRAG FIWG, EFRAG IAWG and CFSS; - d) Presentations at closed meetings with national standard setters or with industry or user organisations; and

 Date Event Agenda paper reference 16/10/20 Improving information regarding business combinations and subsequent accounting for goodwill - Which Way to Go?
-Jointly hosted by EFRAG and the IASB Already included in October version of this paper.
-04-07 23/10/20 Joint outreach event on Business Combinations: Disclosures, Goodwill and Impairment Jointly hosted by EFRAG, the IASB and FSR - Danish Auditors & DI 04-08 09/11/20 Confederation of Danish Industry Changes to the accounting for Business Combinations: Disclosures, Goodwill and Impairment: Reflections from Norway.
-Jointly hosted by EFRAG, the NASB, the NFF and the IASB.
-04-09 12/11/20 What are the views of users?
-Business Combinations: Disclosures, Goodwill and Impairment Jointly hosted by EFRAG, EFFAS, ABAF/BVFA and the IASB.
-04-10 e) In addition, the following feedback from webinars is also relevant:
+Jointly hosted by EFRAG and the IASB 04-07 Already included in October version of this paper.
+23/10/20 Joint outreach event on Business Combinations: Disclosures, Goodwill and Impairment 04-08 Jointly hosted by EFRAG, the IASB and FSR - Danish Auditors & DI Confederation of Danish Industry 09/11/20 Changes to the accounting for Business Combinations: Disclosures, Goodwill and Impairment: Reflections from Norway.
+04-09 Jointly hosted by EFRAG, the NASB, the NFF and the IASB.
+12/11/20 What are the views of users?
+Business Combinations: Disclosures, Goodwill and Impairment 04-10 e) In addition, the following feedback from webinars is also relevant:

-1 The DP can be found here and EFRAG's DCL can be found here.
+The DP can be found here and EFRAG's DCL can be found here.